byronfedele/Smart_Pantry_Scan/webApp/README.md

 ## Data Storage:

-This application uses your browser's local storage to save your pantry inventory.
-Your data is stored locally on your device and is not sent to any server.
-Clearing your browser's local storage for this site will delete your inventory data.
+This application uses the browser's local storage to save pantry inventory.
+Data is stored locally on the device and is not sent to any server.
+Clearing the browser's local storage for this site will delete inventory data.

 ## Future Plans (Phase 1: MVP Launch)